Capturing special moments with an indie spirit, focusing on genuine emotions and lively, unique expressions.

 I'M EILISH

-Photographer, cat-mom, amateur snowboarder, inspired by music, good movies, and you.
+Photographer, amateur snowboarder, dive bar connoisseur, inspired by music, good movies, and you.

-*BIG SEO RE: LOCATION* I'm a photographer with a specialty in capturing wedding days with a documentary approach.
-I believe that love is pretty rad, and your wedding photos should be, too.
+I'm a Charlottesville wedding photographer and I specialize in capturing wedding days with a documentary approach.
+Love is pretty rad, and your photos should be, too.